wetlife/journal/linuxPowerUseQuickStylee.md

     1. testing itm w/ 4 spaces
      1. testing itm w/ 5 spaces
 	1. testing preceded by a tab
-1. testing scnd base-lvl itm
+1. testing w/ (what should be?) a 2nd base-lvl itm

 ###TODO###
 things to do in this doc